-Sends can only be copied to other tracks with a compatible send output format (mono, stereo, or other).
+Sends can only be copied to other tracks with a compatible send output format (mono or stereo).
 In addition, the following conditions apply when moving or copying sends among tracks:

-- When you copy a stereo send from a mono track to a stereo track, Send pan automation (if any) will be dropped without warning. - When you copy a stereo send from a stereo track to a mono track, the left Send pan automation data is retained and the right side data is dropped.
-A warning dialog appears for you to confirm or cancel this destructive operation. - When you move or copy a send and replacing an existing send, all automation on the existing send will be replaced.
+- When copying a stereo send from a mono track to a stereo track, Send pan automation (if any) will be dropped without warning. - When copying a stereo send from a stereo track to a mono track, the left Send pan automation data is retained and the right side data is dropped.
+A warning dialog appears for you to confirm or cancel this destructive operation. - When moving or copying a send and replacing an existing send, all automation on the existing send will be replaced.
 A warning dialog appears for you to confirm or cancel this destructive operation.